Fabricator Welder

 • Company: Join a well-established engineering and fabrication company in Birkenhead.

-• Why this job: Be part of a dynamic team and contribute to exciting projects with real-world impact.
+• Why this job: Be part of a dynamic team creating innovative products that make a difference.

 • Qualifications: No prior experience required; just a passion for welding and fabrication.